reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - any temporary files you may want to use

-  Use something like ``mktemp`` rather than hardcoding a filename.
+  Try to achieve the same thing without a temporary file (pipes, process substitution, command-line options).
-  Or, try to achieve the same thing without a temporary file (pipes, process substitution).
+  If that doesn't work, consider using ``mktemp`` rather than hardcoding a filename.

 - any other global resources (you'll have to figure them out on your own).